tusharsadhwani/blog/src/pages/post/ast.md

     )
 ```

 The body in our case is a single `Expr`-ession.
 Note that, when I said that a block or module always contains a list of statements, I wasn't lying.
-This `Expr` right hereis actually an **expression-statement**.
+This `Expr` right here is actually an **expression-statement**.
 Yeah, I'm not making this up, it will make sense in a bit.

-### Aside: Expressions vs. Statements
+### Expressions vs. Statements

 Statements are pretty easy to define.
 They're kind of like the building blocks of your code.
 Each statement does something that you can properly define.
 Such as: